Key Points

 Long-term wallets influence available float.
 When they accumulate, less supply tends to sit on venues.

-During deep drawdowns, a sustained flip back to positive readings can be an early sign that weak hands have been flushed and longer-term entities are adding again.
+During deep drawdowns, a sustained flip back to positive readings can be an early sign that weaker holders have been flushed and longer-term entities are adding again.
+That shift in posture often precedes improved conditions, though confirmation from other tools is always required before drawing conclusions.

 Practical Guide Rails

 Often signals an accumulation regime.
-Pullbacks can be healthier when float is tightening.
+Pullbacks can be healthier when float is tightening and long-term holders are adding rather than distributing.

 Often signals distribution on rallies.
-Risk conditions can deteriorate if price acceptance weakens.
+Risk conditions can deteriorate if price acceptance weakens while HODLers are reducing their positions.

-Often noise from re-tags, custody changes, or one-off treasury movements.
-Look for follow-through.
+Often reflect re-tags, custody changes, or one-off treasury movements rather than a genuine shift in cohort behaviour.
+Look for follow-through before drawing conclusions.

 Usually calls for patience.
-Let the weekly cadence confirm the direction.
+Let the weekly cadence confirm the direction before acting on any single reading.
+A regime is defined by persistence, not one bar.

 Common Traps To Avoid

-• Do not assume all distribution is bearish.
+Not all distribution is bearish.
 Some supply can move into ETFs or custodian wrappers without hitting spot books.
+Where the coins end up matters as much as the fact they moved.

-• Do not ignore venue flows.
+Venue flows still matter during accumulation.
 Net accumulation with heavy exchange inflows can still mean sell pressure exists elsewhere.
+Always cross-reference with exchange netflows and reserves before forming a view.

 Pair It With Other Dials For Confluence